bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 :::

-Note how there’s no longer a bounding box and the scale bar is much more visible.
+Note how there's no longer a bounding box and the scale bar is much more visible.

-To end this part of the tutorial using a single-channel, single-timepoint dataset.
+This ends this part of the tutorial using a single-channel, single-timepoint dataset.
 Save the animation script to file for later re-use or incremental improvements.

 ### Animation 4D

-Let’s now try a more challenging sample with two channels and several timepoints.
-This dataset is shows a fly embryo during early development.
+Let's now try a more challenging sample with two channels and several timepoints.
+This dataset shows a fly embryo during early development.
 The file is named `btd-gap-stg_3_z3_t53s_E3_4x.tif`.
 It has 2 channels, 30 slices, and 200 timepoints taken every 53s.
 The original file size is 37GB, but here we will use the 4x downsampled dataset of 2.3GB.

 #### Open virtual stack

-Even though the original dataset would not even fit in the memory of today’s high-end laptops, we would still be able to generate animations using 3Dscript.
-That’s because, 3Dscript works with the so called `Virtual Stacks` in Fiji.
-This is a way to open large stacks without loading all the image data into memory (only what’s current on view is loaded).
+Even though the original dataset would not even fit in the memory of today's high-end laptops, we would still be able to generate animations using 3Dscript.
+That's because 3Dscript works with the so-called `Virtual Stacks` in Fiji.
+This is a way to open large stacks without loading all the image data into memory (only what's current on view is loaded).
 Virtual stacks are really, really great.
-Let’s open and inspect the new dataset as a virtual stack.
+Let's open and inspect the new dataset as a virtual stack.

-- Close all the previous 3Dscript windows (including the editor)
+- Close all the previous 3Dscript windows (including the editor).
-- Go to `File` > `Import` > `TIFF Virtual Stack...` or drag and drop the file on top of the `>>` arrows at the right corner of the Fiji window (secret trick) to open the dataset as a virtual stack
+- Go to `File` > `Import` > `TIFF Virtual Stack...` or drag and drop the file on top of the `>>` arrows at the right corner of the Fiji window (secret trick) to open the dataset as a virtual stack.

 ::: {layout-ncol=2}